-The efficacy of GONB therapy for the treatment of occipital neuralgia has been demonstrated in observational and cohort studies and series of small numbers with only short-term outcomes data.
-There is no conclusive evidence of the durable therapeutic effect of GONB in occipital neuralgia, further study is needed to confirm its benefits when closely balanced with risk, before a widespread use of GONB can be recommended.
-Therefore, the use of GONB for prophylaxis and treatment of migraine headache, including for the prevention of debilitating symptoms of chronic migraine and for the prevention of debilitating symptoms of chronic migraine in adult patients, are considered experimental, investigational and unproven due to insufficient evidence in the peer-reviewed medical literature that that have not established long term safety, efficacy and effect on net health outcomes.

-- Although studies have been conducted and reported variable results and conclusions, there is heterogeneity in treatment and migraine types across studies due to the lack of standardization of GONB treatment protocols.
+- The efficacy of GONB therapy for the treatment of occipital neuralgia, efficacy has only been demonstrated in observational and cohort studies and series of small numbers with only short-term outcomes data.
+Taking into consideration that there is no conclusive evidence of the durable therapeutic effect of GONB in occipital neuralgia, further study is needed to confirm its benefits when closely balanced with risk, before a widespread use of GONB can be recommended. - Although studies have been conducted and reported variable results and conclusions, there is heterogeneity in treatment and migraine types across studies due to the lack of standardization of GONB treatment protocols.
 Considerable variability exists regarding the technique, injection site(s), drug/agent used (type of anesthetic, addition of corticosteroid to local anesthetic i.e. lidocaine, bupivacaine, or both) with or without corticosteroids, patient selection criteria, dosages, and frequency of administration.
-This gap in consensus and professional society recommendations to guide practice supports the need for further research in this area to improve the outcome and safety of this treatment modality. - Standard treatment protocols, and larger, well-designed controlled trials with longer follow-up are required to establish long-term safety, efficacy and effect on net health outcomes of GONB. - Comparative efficacy studies of GONB and standard treatments such as onabotulinumtoxinA (Botox-A) (the only FDA-approved therapy for prevention of headaches in adults with chronic migraine) are lacking currently. - Currently there are no clinical guidelines or consensus released by major U.S.-based headache or neurology organizations addressing GONB in the treatment of migraine and to establish the patient populations who benefit the most from this procedure, and optimal drug combination to use for nerve blockade.
+This gap in consensus and professional society recommendations to guide practice supports the need for further research in this area to improve the outcome and safety of this treatment modality. - Standard treatment protocols, and larger, well-designed controlled trials with longer follow-up are required to establish long-term safety, efficacy and effect on net health outcomes of GONB. - Comparative efficacy studies of GONB and standard treatments such as onabotulinumtoxinA (Botox-A) (the only FDA-approved therapy for prevention of headaches in adults with chronic migraine) are lacking at this time. - Currently there are no clinical guidelines or consensus released by major U.S.-based headache or neurology organizations addressing GONB in the treatment of migraine and to establish the patient populations who benefit the most from this procedure, and optimal drug combination to use for nerve blockade.